 4. Database Corruption

-In most cases, this will be the issue that prevents the Controller from creating a backup.
+In most cases, this will be the issue that prevents the application from creating a backup.
 Database corruption will cause MongoDB to deliver errors when trying to read corrupt or invalid entries.

 For more instructions on how to repair a database see our article here.